ruijunwu/moloco-exercise/Regression.md

 ## Used the lasso regression to fit the data in column C in terms of colomn A, B, A^2, AB, B^2, A^3, A^2B, B^3.
-Some unimportant variables' parameters will be decreased to very small numbers.
+Some unimportant variables' parameters would be decreased to very small numbers.
 ## And the best linear model should be: <br>
 **y = -8.2651 + 11.3497 * A - 8.9645 * B - 67.1831 * A^2*B.**